LukeTillman/dse-docker/DESCRIPTION.md

 docker run --name some-dse -d luketillman/datastax-enterprise:tag
 ```

-The default command is to run `dse`, so the [usual flags](http://docs.datastax.com/en/datastax_enterprise/4.8/datastax_enterprise/startStop/refDseStandalone.html) are available as well.
+The default command is to run `dse`, so the [usual flags][dse-start] are available as well.
 For example, to start a Search node just add the `-s` flag:
 ```
 docker run --name some-dse -d luketillman/datastax-enterprise:tag -s
 ```